Restoring and Protecting Wetlands

 When left undisturbed, wetlands can store a significant amount of carbon for centuries, if not millennia.
 However, wetlands are also a major source of emissions, particularly methane, a potent greenhouse gas.
 Whether a wetland is a net source of cooling or warming primarily depends on the balance between its greenhouse gas emissions and avoided carbon loss.
 This balance depends on local circumstances, and therefore, different wetlands require different approaches for mitigating climate change.
 Ultimately, we found that wetland protection strategies that focus on (1) restoring and conserving coastal wetlands or (2) conserving inland freshwater wetlands could be impactful in preventing carbon loss.

 Blue carbon credits, which focus on ocean and coastal ecosystems, are an increasingly popular method of restoring and protecting coastal wetlands such as mangroves and saltmarshes.
 However, blue carbon credits run into the same issues of additionality, permanence, and leakage that other types of nature-based carbon offsets face.
 Overall, we suggest a cautious approach to evaluating projects that support coastal wetland restoration and protection through blue carbon credits.
 In order to get our recommendation, a project would need especially good data on its actual increase in carbon storage, a plan to maintain permanence, and information on how it has addressed potential issues with additionality and leakage.
-We intend to explore this space further in the future.
 Additionally, policy could have high leverage in restoring and protecting wetlands, but we have not found any organizations that are trying to maximize the climate impact of wetland restoration.
 We therefore do not believe that policies focused on wetlands is an especially promising area for climate philanthropy.

 This report last updated April 21, 2022.
 Questions and comments are welcome.